Anna R. Keenan

 Omaha, NE 68144

 Anna Keenan is a Wildlife Biologist and Threatened & Endangered (T&E) Species Specialist at Terracon, based in Omaha, Nebraska.
-She has been with Terracon since August 2024, bringing nearly two years of experience conducting regulatory reviews for threatened and endangered species compliance, Section 7 consultations with the U.S. Fish and Wildlife Service, bald eagle permitting, biological assessments, and NEPA work.
-Anna also conducts field surveys for T&E species, with a recent focus on bats as she works toward her 101A permit to handle them, alongside a strong background in avian work, including raptor nest and migratory bird surveys with species such as northern goshawks and red-shouldered hawks.
+She has been with Terracon since July 2024, bringing nearly two years of experience conducting regulatory reviews for threatened and endangered species compliance, Section 7 consultations with the U.S. Fish and Wildlife Service, bald eagle permitting, biological assessments, and NEPA work.
+Anna also conducts field surveys for T&E species, with a recent focus on sensitive bat species as she works toward her 10(1)A permit to handle them, alongside a strong background in avian work, including raptor nest and migratory bird surveys focusing on species such as northern goshawks and red-shouldered hawks.

 • NEPA Essentials Workshop